People's Justice Party (Malaysia)

-Parti Keadilan Rakyat (KEADILAN, PKR; People's Justice Party) is a reformist political party in Malaysia formed on 3 August 2003 through the merger of its predecessor, the National Justice Party (KeADILan), with the socialist Malaysian People's Party (PRM).
-The party's predecessor was founded by Wan Azizah Wan Ismail during the height of the Reformasi movement on 4 April 1999 following the arrest of her husband, former Deputy Prime Minister Anwar Ibrahim.
+The People's Justice Party (Parti Keadilan Rakyat, PKR or KEADILAN) is a reformist political party in Malaysia.
+It was founded in 2003 through the merger of its predecessor, the National Justice Party (KeADILan), with the socialist Malaysian People's Party (PRM).
+The party's predecessor was founded in 1999 by Wan Azizah Wan Ismail during the height of the Reformasi movement triggered by the imprisonment of her husband, former Deputy Prime Minister Anwar Ibrahim.
+Following the 2022 election that resulted in a hung parliament, the party governs Malaysia through a unity government led by Anwar Ibrahim as the tenth Prime Minister of Malaysia.

-In its first general election in 1999, the party won five seats in the Dewan Rakyat.
-However, a resurgence by the ruling Barisan Nasional (BN) in 2004 reduced PKR to a single parliamentary seat.
-The 2008 general election produced a substantial swing to the opposition; PKR increased its representation to 31 seats and helped the opposition form governments in five states.
-The 2008 results precipitated the resignation of Prime Minister Abdullah Ahmad Badawi and saw the five-year political ban on Anwar Ibrahim lifted on 14 April 2008.
+In the first general election of its predecessor in 1999, the party won five seats in the Dewan Rakyat.
+A resurgence by the ruling Barisan Nasional (BN) in 2004 reduced PKR to a single seat in the traditional stronghold of Permatang Pauh.
+The 2008 election produced a substantial swing to the opposition, with PKR increasing its representation to 31 seats and forming the government in five states.
+The 2008 results also precipitated the resignation of Prime Minister Abdullah Ahmad Badawi and the lifting of Anwar Ibrahim's five-year political ban on 14 April 2008.

-The Pakatan Harapan (PH) coalition, of which PKR is a principal component, defeated Barisan Nasional at the 2018 general election, ending BN’s uninterrupted 60-year rule since independence and winning a record 47 seats.
-However, defections from the Azmin-aligned faction within PKR and the withdrawal of BERSATU triggered the collapse of the PH government in 2020 after just 22 months, leading to the 2020–2022 political crisis.
-The party returned to government after the 2022 general election, which had resulted in Malaysia’s first hung parliament.
-A unity government arrangement between Pakatan Harapan, former rivals Barisan Nasional, and several Borneo-based parties enabled the formation of a federal administration led by Anwar Ibrahim to become the 10th Prime Minister of Malaysia.
+The Pakatan Harapan (PH) coalition, of which PKR is a founding and principal member, defeated Barisan Nasional at the 2018 general election, ending BN's uninterrupted 60-year rule since independence.
+However, defections from the faction aligned to Azmin Ali within the party and the withdrawal of BERSATU triggered the collapse of the PH government after just 22 months, leading to the 2020–2022 political crisis.
+The party returned to government after the 2022 general election which resulted in Malaysia's first hung parliament.
+A unity government arrangement between Pakatan Harapan, former rivals Barisan Nasional, and several Borneo-based parties enabled the formation of a federal government led by Anwar Ibrahim.

-The party draws its strongest support from urban and semi-urban constituencies, particularly in the states of Selangor, Penang, Perak, Negeri Sembilan, Johor and the capital city of Kuala Lumpur.
-The party’s platform emphasises Reformasi-era priorities such as institutional reform, anti-corruption measures and social justice.
+The multiracial party advocates for institutional reform and economic justice, drawing its strongest support from urban and semi-urban constituencies, particularly in the states of Selangor, Penang, Perak, Negeri Sembilan, Johor, and the capital city of Kuala Lumpur.
+The party's platform emphasises Reformasi-era priorities such as anti-corruption measures and social justice.